Flora Sheringham is a 73-year-old mother of three and a grandmother of six, and has been living with secondary breast cancer since 2014.

 I am happy to say that at the present time, although I’m not cancer-free, I’m not on any treatment and relishing feeling ‘normal’ with my own hair.

-To find out more about the signs and symptoms of secondary breast cancer, visit our information pages.
-And if, like Flora, you want to use your experiences of breast cancer to help shape and improve our work, please check out our Breast Cancer Voices pages.
+To find out more about secondary breast cancer, visit our information pages or call our helpline.
+And if, like Flora, you want to help shape and improve our work, learn more about Breast Cancer Voices.